Some folks are born silver spoon in hand

 * * * * *

 "Fortunate Son" is near-perfect two-minute-and-twenty-second work of art.
-The words, the music, the performance are all just right.
+The words, the music, and the performance are all just right.
 (Everyone and their brother has covered the song, but there's nothing like the original.)

 Most importantly, the attitude of this song is just right.
 John Fogerty is pissed off at the powers that be, and he's not afraid to let everyone know it.
 That attitude makes it not only a quintessential rock-and-roll song, but also a very patriotic song – the Founding Fathers had some issues with the powers that were as well.